jmgaudet/concordia-schedule-scraper/README.md

 Using Python and selenium, this program takes a myConcordia login, navigates through the user's class schedule, scrapes the info, and creates a .ics file.
 This file can then be executed to directly populate Calendar (on Mac) with the user's entire class schedule.

+The program can also export the class schedule to __Google Calendar__.
+To export to Google Cal, simply add "google" to the terminal command (see examples below).
-The program also exports the class schedule to Google Calendar.
-Should you not wish to add to Google cal, simply comment out the line `produce_google_cal()` found at the bottom inside `main.py`.
+Should you not wish to add to Google cal, simply do not add the word 'google' to the terminal command.

 ## Requirements:
 * Python 3.7